toslali-ibm/llm-d-benchmark/README.md

    - See [Multi-Model Comparison Quickstart](quickstart-k8s/Compare-README.md) for details

 To get started, navigate to the quickstart-k8s directory and follow the instructions in the respective README files.

+## Contribute

+- [Instructions on how to contribute](CONTRIBUTING.md) including details on our development process and governance.
+- We use Slack to discuss development across organizations.
+Please join: [Slack](https://inviter.co/llm-d-slack).
+There is a `sig-benchmarking` channel there.

+## License

+This project is licensed under Apache License 2.0.
+See the [LICENSE file](LICENSE) for details.